Bob McNally

 Alan Fleischmann

-That is one of the unfortunate roles you have when you're in a public life and public position.
-So you Why did you leave the White House?
-And you left because you left in the first term?
+That is one of the unfortunate parts of public life and public service.
+So why did you leave the White House?
+And you left in the first term.

 Bob McNally

-Well, my wife, Denise said, you can stay with the President, you can stay with me.
+Well, my wife, Denise, said, "You can stay with the President or you can stay with me."
 It wasn't quite like that.
-But um, I promised Denise, my wife for two years.
-And as the two year mark came, we were getting ready to invade Iraq.
-And the President literally held up the party at the Christmas line, she literally wouldn't let her go after getting our Christmas picture taken.
-And because he had gotten word that I was going to honor my promise to my wife and leave.
-And the President lobbied Denise and got six more months.
-So I was the last one of everyone on the day one, you know, and the National Economic Council from Larry Lindsey to the secretary so the phone to leave.
-They say the president runs a marathon but the staff sprint and the average lifespan for a senior director of special assistant was 18 months and I made it two and a half years so it was really a return to my family.
+But I'd promised Denise two years, and as the two-year mark came, we were getting ready to invade Iraq.
+The President literally held up the line at the Christmas party — wouldn't let Denise go after getting our Christmas picture taken — because he'd gotten word that I was going to honor my promise to my wife and leave.
+The President lobbied Denise and got six more months.
+I was the last one of everyone who'd been there on day one — from Larry Lindsey on the National Economic Council on down — to leave.
+They say the President runs a marathon but the staff sprint, and the average lifespan for a senior director or special assistant was 18 months.
+I made it two and a half years.
+So it was really a return to my family.

 Alan Fleischmann